wurmlab/SBC361-programming-in-R/2017/practical2.md

 mean(x)
 ```

-You just used the `mean` function, one of many functions loaded by default in R. The point of this function is that you can calculate the mean of any vector without explicitly writing the formula for the mean each time.
+You just used the `mean` function, one of many functions that our predecessors built into R. The point of this function is that you can calculate the mean of any vector without explicitly writing the formula for the mean each time.
 The interesting thing about R is that it is possible to create your own functions.
 This is how R functions work:

 ```r
 ## Define function named 'my_own_mean'